Is it Safe to Visit Family Yet? Weighing The Risks

 How long should I quarantine after visiting family?

 The CDC recommends that you quarantine for 5 days after visiting someone who has tested positive for COVID-19, even if you are vaccinated and boosted.
 You should also get tested for COVID-19 on day 5 after your visit.
 If your test is negative, you can end your quarantine.
 If your test is positive, you should continue to isolate for 5 days.
-(See Also: Is It Safe To Visit The Philippines?
-Truth Revealed)
+(See Also: Is the Virgin Island Safe to Visit?
+A Traveler’s Guide)

 What if I feel sick after visiting family?